-Studio City, CA – Lightyear Entertainment and Lobitos Creek Ranch, in association with Scabeba Entertainment and the Buddy Rich Estate, have announced the release of two new live albums featuring Buddy Rich and his Big Band, both recorded in 1985 on two nights at the King Street Studios in San Francisco.
-The digital albums are being released on September 15, 2017, as part of the Buddy Rich Centennial Celebration.
+Studio City, CA – Lightyear Entertainment and Lobitos Creek Ranch, in association with Scabeba Entertainment and the Buddy Rich Estate, have released the live album The Lost Tapes featuring Buddy Rich and his Big Band, recorded in 1985 at the King Street Studios in San Francisco on CD and vinyl LP.
+The album is part of the Buddy Rich Centennial Celebration.
 Buddy was born on September 30, 1917.

-Gary Reber, subsequently the founder of Widescreen Review was the Producer of the concerts.
+Gary Reber, subsequently the founder of Widescreen Review was the Producer of the concert.
 One Pass Video was the Production company.
 Scott Ross of One Pass was the Director.
 A complete jazz club was built in the soundstage for the production to a live audience.
-The recordings were originally made in SQ Tate Matrix Quad Surround Sound.
+The recording was originally made in SQ Tate Matrix Quad Surround Sound.

-The soundtracks have been re-mastered for digital release by Chad Hailey and Jeff Pinn at Broken Arrow Sound, Redwood City, CA. The vinyl LP has been mastered and replicated by PALLAS GmbH/Furnace MFG in Germany on 180 Gram audiophile vinyl.
+The soundtrack has been re-mastered for CD by Chad Hailey and Jeff Pinn at Broken Arrow Sound, Redwood City, CA. The vinyl LP has been mastered and replicated by PALLAS GmbH/Furnace MFG in Germany on 180 Gram audiophile vinyl.

 “These recordings are some of the best quality recordings ever made of the legendary drummer and his band,” said Arnie Holland, CEO of Lightyear.
 “And we are grateful to Executive Producer Steve Michelson and the inimitable Cathy Rich for 14 years of working together with us to make sure that Buddy’s legacy is complete and widely available.”

 Cathy Rich, CEO of Scabeba Entertainment and Buddy’s daughter, is guest vocalist with the Buddy Rich Band featuring drummer Greg Potter.
-The 16-piece Big Band has been touring all year, and will perform at the Catalina Bar and Grill in Hollywood on October 2.
+The 16-piece Big Band will continue to tour all year.

 Buddy Rich, whom Gene Krupa defined as “the greatest drummer to ever draw breath,” was honored with a President’s Special Merit award GRAMMY along with three Grammy Nominations.
 He was inducted into the Downbeat Magazine, Modern Drummer and Playboy Halls of Fame.
 Buddy received the Jazz Unlimited Immortals of Jazz Award and awards for his philanthropic efforts.
 He was named “Greatest Drummer of All Time” by Modern Drummer magazine.

-In honor of Buddy’s Centennial, a flag will be flown over the U.S. Capitol on Buddy’s birthday, September 30, when the commemoration of his Centennial will also be read into the official Congressional record where it will be a permanent part of the United States archive for all time.
+In honor of Buddy’s Centennial, a flag was flown over the U.S. Capitol on Buddy’s birthday, September 30, when the commemoration of his Centennial will also be read into the official Congressional record where it will be a permanent part of the United States archive for all time.

 The Lost Tapes Trailer: https://vimeo.com/230659281

-Audio Mexicali Nose from The Lost Tapes: http://bit.ly/buddymexnose ;
+Audio Mexicali Rose from The Lost Tapes: http://bit.ly/buddyrichmexrose ;

 New YouTube Channel created for the 100th Birthday Celebration: Buddy Rich 100th Anniversary Channel